AtoVproject/16n-AtoVproject-rework/firmware/_16n_faderbank_firmware/README.md

 -15 second delay in the setup to allow the ER301 to turn on before the i2c connection is initiated (important if the two devices are turned on at the same time)

 -16n set as Master in i2c connection as default.
+    <h2>This firmware will not work if R49 and R50 at not installed!!!</h2>

 ## Requirements